 Amelia Anderson is Co-founder and President of AWAR.
 During her 30-year career in corporate finance, Amelia saw first-hand the challenges that women often face in advancing their careers.
 She also saw how dialogue across gender lines can help leaders recognize and overcome bias to level the playing field.

-Previously, Amelia was Managing Director, Assistant Treasurer of American Airlines, where she and her team executed over $50 billion of best-in-class transactions, including financing 500+ new aircraft.
+Prior to her retirement from corporate finance in 2018, Amelia was Managing Director, Assistant Treasurer of American Airlines, the largest airline in the world in terms of revenue passenger miles, scheduled passengers carried, and fleet size.
+At American Airlines, Amelia and her team executed over $50 billion of best-in-class transactions, including financing 500+ new aircraft.
 Amelia also served as co-chair of the American Airlines Women’s Leadership Program.

-In 2017, Amelia was honored to be named the inaugural recipient of the Aviation Woman of the Year award by Airfinance Journal.
+In 2017, Amelia was honored to be named the inaugural recipient of the Aviation Woman of the Year award by one of the global aviation industry’s leading news sources, Euromoney’s Airfinance Journal.

 Amelia holds a BS degree in Finance and Economics from the University of Alabama in Huntsville, and an MBA degree in Corporate Finance from Georgia State University in Atlanta.
-Amelia, her husband Robert and their two teenage daughters reside in Coppell, Texas.
+Amelia and her husband Robert, an attorney, have two daughters and reside in Coppell, Texas.